How to Store Apples

-Among the thousands (yes, thousands) of apple varieties throughout the world, each has its own unique shade, texture, and flavor profile.
-From Pink Ladies to Cosmic Crisps to Jazz and beyond, these edible rubies and emeralds offer heaps of delicious nutrients and fiber with every bite.
+Among the thousands (yes, thousands) kinds of apples aroung the world, each has its own unique shade, texture, and flavor profile.
+From honeycrisps to granny smith to golden delicious and beyond, these edible rubies and emeralds offer heaps of delicious nutrients and fiber with every bite.

 While it’s not hard to gobble an apple in one sitting, there are times when we need to know how to keep a cut apple fresh.
 For example, perhaps your kiddo has an affinity to eat only a quarter of an apple, or you portion one out to feed your pup each day, or you’re prepping a sliced apple snack for tomorrow’s lunch.

 We want to help ensure your apple doesn’t even notice it's been sliced, so we introduced them to the Abeego Test Kitchen.
-We wrapped one half wrapped in a Small Abeego and left one-half naked.
-Dig in!
+We wrapped one half in a Small Square Abeego and left one-half naked.
+Both were stored in the fridge.

-After one week, we took a peek at the Abeego-wrapped half and sliced off a thin layer to see how the flesh looked.
+After one week, we took a peek at the Abeego-wrapped apple and sliced off a thin layer to see how the flesh looked.

 Still vibrant!
 So we wrapped it back up.